-The collection includes artifacts from the late 17th through the early 20th centuries, as well as from prehistoric periods.
-Artifacts from many sites can be related through historical records to individual people, homes and businesses.
+The collection includes artifacts dating from Native American past through the early 20th century.
+Historic records allow us to relate artifacts from many sites to individual people, homes and businesses.
 These sites represent a diverse cross-section of Alexandria society.
-Sites include homes of free African Americans, slaves, Quakers, and Alexandria merchants; early taverns; Civil War camp sites, shoemakers, earthenware and stoneware potteries, glass factories, a cabinet maker, copper and tin smiths, a doctor’s office, an apothecary and a sugar refinery.
+Sites include an entire waterfront neighborhood complete with ship remnants; the houses of free African Americans, enslaved people, Quakers, and white Alexandria merchants; early taverns; Civil War camp sites; pottery manufactories; glass factories; an apothecary; and a sugar refinery.

-Some of the best preserved artifacts were found in deep features such as wells and privies.
-Leather, wood and cloth preserved from water-logged contexts include over 100 shoes, 200 pieces of cloth including gloves and stockings, wooden toys, and furniture pieces.
+Some of the best preserved artifacts are excavated from deep features such as wells and privies.
+Preserved leather, wood and cloth from water-logged contexts include hundreds of shoes, textiles including gloves and stockings, wooden toys, and furniture pieces.
 The glass and ceramics collections include thousands of restored vessels, and many more thousands of fragments.
 Alexandria is reported to have the largest collection of Staffordshire wares in North America.
 There is also a large collection of earthenware and stoneware manufactured in Alexandria.

-Around 2,000 artifacts are used in the museum in exhibitions, study collections, and hands-on educational programs, or are on loan for exhibition in other museums.
-The remainder of the collection is stored systematically in a secure, climate controlled storage facility, and is used for research and changing exhibitions.
+Around 2,000 artifacts are used in the museum in exhibitions, study collections, and hands-on educational programs, or are on loan.
+The remainder of the collection is stored systematically in a secure, climate-controlled storage facility, ensuring it remains accessible for continuing research, education, and exhibition.

 Highlights from the Collection

-Like all professional museums, the Alexandria Archaeology Museum abides by a Collections Policy in acquiring and caring for collections.
-The Historic Alexandria Museums worked together to create a set of collections policies that define the scope of each museum’s collections, and set policies for caring for in accordance with the special needs of each collection.
+The Alexandria Archaeology Museum abides by a Collections Policy in acquiring and caring for collections.
+Historic Alexandria Museums work together to develop a set of collections policies that define the scope of each museum’s collections and set policies for caring for the unique needs of each collection.

-Scope of Collections: The research and collection goals of Alexandria Archaeology are centered upon the investigation, interpretation and preservation of historic and prehistoric sites within the current city limits of Alexandria, and of their related documentary and artifact evidence.
-Alexandria Archaeology is responsible for the curation of archaeological materials that the City holds in title or trust.
+Scope of Collections: The research and collection goals of Alexandria Archaeology are centered upon the investigation, interpretation and preservation of archaeological sites within the current city limits of Alexandria.
+Alexandria Archaeology is responsible for the curation of archaeological materials and associated documents that the City holds in title or trust.
 These materials, because of their important research value for the City and for the field of archaeology, should be preserved and protected in perpetuity as a resource and legacy for future generations.